50 Best Things to Do in Kyoto: 2025 Must-See Activities

 A more unique area is Yokai Street where you'll find life-size monsters all over the street!
 It's not a very large area but you can explore it with a quick walk around.
 The majority of the shops you'll find here are secondhand and thrift stores that contain interesting knick-knacks.

-26. See a Festival in Kyoto
+26. See a festival in Kyoto

 Japan has so many cultural traditions, and festivals are one of them!
 Similar to the ones you've likely seen in animes and pictures online, traditional festivals are regularly held to welcome the seasons and during significant dates in the area.